Notes on the Universal Elliptic KZB Equation: Introduction

 Background material on the topology of moduli spaces of elliptic curves (viewed as orbifolds) and their associated mapping class groups is not included.
 It can be found, for example, in \cite{hain:elliptic}.
 The books of Serre \cite{serre} and Silverman \cite{silverman} are excellent references for background material on modular forms.

 {\em Acknowledgments:} I am indebted to all participants in the seminar, particularly Aaron Pollack, whose help in checking the factors of automorphy was invaluable.
-The other active members of the seminar were Jonathan Hanke and Leslie Saper.
-I am also indebted to Makoto Matsumoto for helpful discussions and to Francis Brown and Benjamin Enriquez for comments on the manuscript.
-Finally, I would like to thank Ma Luo who carefully read the manuscript and pointed out many typos.
+I am grateful to Makoto Matsumoto, Francis Brown and Benjamin Enriquez for their constructive comments, and to Ma Luo and Jin Cao for their numerous corrections.
+Finally, I would like to thank the referee for his/her thorough reading of the manuscript and for their constructive comments on the exposition.